Applying to the ERC and want to gain dedicated tools for success?

 The issue of ‘non-incremental work’ is a very important apparent attribute of ERC.
 But what does this elusive attribute actually mean?
 Normally ‘incremental’ means the next step.
 It is only natural that every researcher will plan the next steps of his/her research, building on previous achievements and work accordingly, moving meticulously forward step by step.
 That is the usual acceptable practice.
 In fact – any advance in science should be connected to previous steps.

 The main issue here is how big of a step is entailed in the proposed ERC project.
 As the formula suggests, moving forward in small steps will surely increase feasibility.
 At the same time, it will also reduce the risk.
 This is yet another defining area where we find ERC to be substantially counterintuitive to many researchers.
-ERC is looking for high-risk projects.
+ERC is looking for Risky and ambitious projects.
 Incremental, feasible and low-risk research is quite possibly the antithesis to such a requirement.
 Naturally, the proposed project needs to be in relation to past achievements and rely on the applicant’s experience and expertise.
 However, the essence of ERC is taking research and knowledge far beyond the state of the art, using past achievements and expertise merely as a stepping stone.

 On the other hand, PIs should be careful not to propose projects that will be perceived as ‘too ambitious’ (and fail due to that).
 Though this now may sound like a never-ending back-and-forth, one should consider that comments on overly ambitious research in ERC are less common than those on incremental research.
 Proposals are deemed too ambitious when they are perceived as completely unrealistic, not well-planned, and not well connected to the PI’s expertise and preliminary results.